nunyabidnes/outlet/README.md

 # outlet

 This is just a bash script that can be used to control a smart plug via IFTTT and Smart Life.
 You need linked IFTTT and Smart Life accounts.

-Then in IFTT, create 2 applets using webhooks.
+To use this script, create 2 applets using webhooks:

 One to turn off the outlet when the battery is sufficently charged:
 If Maker Event "bat_high", then turn off Outlet

-And one to turn it on when the battery is drained:
+And another to turn it on when the battery is drained:
 If Maker Event "bat_low", then turn on Outlet

+In the script, set the lowThreshold and highThreshold variables to your liking.
-Put your IFTTT key in the both of the https calls in the script, in place of "YourKeyHere"

-Make the script executable, and then it can be scheduled to run in cron.
+Put your IFTTT key in the both of the https calls in the script, in place of "YourKeyHere" Make the script executable, and then it can be scheduled to run in cron.